eric3873/fty-messagebus2/README.md

 This project aims to provide somme common methods to address communication over several message bus.
 It provide an high level interface to handle comunication of Message.
 The format of the Message also defined in this project.

-It comes today with 3 implementations:
+It comes today with 2 implementations:

 * MQTT
 * AMQP
-* Malamute

-Those 3 implementations are implementing the fty-commom-messagebus2 interface and are carring Message.
+Those 2 implementations are implementing the fty-commom-messagebus2 interface and are carring Message.

 ## Interface & Message